 Zacks Investment Research

 Standard & Poor's

 The investment seeks to provide inflation protection and income.
-The fund normally invests at least 80% of net assets in inflation-protected bonds.
-The emphasis is on bonds issued by the U.S. Treasury, but similar bonds issued by U.S. government agencies and corporations may also be purchased.
-It may invest up to 20% of net assets in fixed-income securities that are not indexed to inflation.
-The fund's dollar weighted average maturity is expected to be between 5 and 15 years.
+Normally, the fund will invest at least 80% of its net assets (including any borrowings for investment purposes) in inflation-protected bonds.
+The emphasis will be on bonds issued by the U.S. Treasury, but similar bonds issued by U.S. government agencies and corporations may also be purchased.
+Up to 20% of the fund's investments in inflation-protected bonds may be issued by foreign governments or corporations and linked to a non-U.S. inflation rate.
+It may also invest up to 20% of its net assets in fixed-income securities that are not indexed to inflation.

 T. Rowe Price Inflation Protected Bond Fund has an expense ratio of 0.50 percent.

 Risk is Average compared to funds in the same category according to Morningstar.